beyondtracks/nsw-rfs-geojson-feeds/README.md

 Status Name | Description
 ------------|-------------
-Out of Control | A fire which is spreading on one or more fronts.
+Out of control | A fire which is spreading on one or more fronts.
 Effective containment strategies are not in place for the entire perimeter.
-Being Controlled | Effective strategies are in operation or planned for the entire perimeter.
+Being controlled | Effective strategies are in operation or planned for the entire perimeter.
-Under Control | The fire is at a stage where fire fighting resources are only required for patrol purposes and major re-ignition is unlikely.
+Under control | The fire is at a stage where fire fighting resources are only required for patrol purposes and major re-ignition is unlikely.

 ## Alert Level